-For many athletes, eating between meals (i.e. snacking) can be beneficial if snacks are healthful and necessary to meet energy expenditure needs.
-For others the extra calories might be in excess of those needed to maintain or achieve an ideal body composition.
-Healthy snacks can assist with regulating blood sugar levels and maintaining body weight, curb food cravings and provide fuel and recovery needs during training.
-However, for many busy athletes snacking is often an unhealthy habit due to snack-food choices and/ or excessive calorie intake beyond one's needs.
-For your overall health and wellness, it is important to manage emotional eating (i.e. psychological reasons for snacking), and focus on more healthful snacking when you feel hungry or need fuel to train or compete.
+Eating between meals (i.e. snacking) can be beneficial if snacks are healthful and the extra calories are not in excess of those needed to maintain a healthy weight.
+Healthy snacks can assist with weight control, curb food cravings and boost energy levels.
+However, for many people snacking is often an unhealthy habit due to snack-food choices and/or excessive calorie intake beyond one's needs.
+For your overall health and wellness, it is important to manage emotional eating (psychological reasons for snacking), and focus on more healthful snacking when you feel hungry.
 Some reasons for emotional eating may include boredom, habit (i.e. eating in front of the television, or at certain times), stress, frustration, anxiety or loneliness.
-Some athletes need to be reminded to include snacks, while others should snack less often or choose more healthful options.
-Scientists have also now discovered that variations in the MC4R gene are associated with the likelihood of eating between meals driven by the desire to eat more or less frequently depending on your genotype.
+Scientists have also now discovered that variations in the MC4R gene are associated with the likelihood of eating between meals.